Hi, I'm Francis Wade. Thanks for coming to learn some more about 2Time Labs.

-If you’d like to learn more about me, and my journey through the Jamaican school system, Cornell University, AT&T Bell Laboratories and Hollywood, Florida, I have written a longer time management biography (in all of 4 pages) that explains the unusual path I took to arrive at this point.
-Click on the summary graphic.
-Consulting.
-We have a presence in both South Florida and Jamaica.
+If you'd like to learn more about me, and my journey through the Jamaican school system, Cornell University, AT&T Bell Laboratories and Hollywood, Florida, I have written a longer time management biography (spanning all of 5 pages) that explains the unusual path I took to arrive at this point.

 If you want to start learning how to upgrade your time management system without wading through 500 posts, check out my online (MyTimeDesign) or public (NewHabits) programs by clicking on the icons below.
 If they aren't open at the moment for enrollment, simply add your name to the early notification lists.